satish-annigeri/rcdesign/docs/source/materials.md

 2. `ecy`: Yield strain $\epsilon_{cy}=0.002$, and
 3. `ecu`: Ultimate strain $\epsilon_{cu}=0.0035$

-Similarly, a class to repesent the stress block for working stress method of design could be implemented.
+Similarly, a class to repesent the stress block for working stress method of design could be implemented later.

 ## Concrete
 The attributes of concrete that will be represented are: